sperizonius/AM-Trio-GCTA/README.md

 # AM-Trio-GCTA
-This repository contains all code used to obtain the results of the simulation study and the empirical application for the thesis _On the importance of assortative mating bias in genetic modelling: An assessment and extension of the Trio-GCTA model_.
+This repository contains all code used to obtain the results of the simulation study and the empirical application described in the thesis _On the importance of assortative mating bias in genetic modelling: An assessment and extension of the Trio-GCTA model_.
 This includes the adapted versions of the GNAMES tool (https://github.com/devlaming/gnames) and the GREMLmodels package (https://github.com/espenmei/GREMLModels.jl) that were used for this thesis.

 ## Simulation study
 ### GNAMES tool